Page Builder

 A toggle in the bottom-right of the canvas switches between two modes:

-• Interaction mode — overlays hidden, links and forms work as they would on the live site.
+- Interaction mode — overlays hidden, links and forms behave exactly as on your live site (it is your live site).
 Use to test interactive behavior without leaving the editor.

 Keyboard shortcuts reference